Doors at 8 App Development

 Understanding our Users

-In tackling this challenge, we aimed to gain a deeper understanding of how eventgoers discover and purchase tickets for local events.
-To do so, we conducted 12 interviews with users who frequently attend community-based events and engaged in conversations with casual eventgoers.
-Our objectives were to:
+I conducted 12 interviews with users who frequently attend community-based events and engaged in conversations with casual eventgoers.
+My objectives were to:

 RESEARCH